Anatomy of the Knee Joint

 Patella (kneecap) is a protective bone attached to the quadriceps muscles of the thigh by quadriceps tendon.
 Patella attaches with the femur bone and forms a patellofemoral joint.
 Patella is protected by a ligament which secures the kneecap from gliding out and is called as medial patellofemoral ligament (MPFL).

-Dislocation of the patella occurs when the patella moves out of the patellofemoral groove, (called as trochlea) onto a bony head of the femur.
-If the kneecap partially comes out of the groove, it is called as subluxation and if the kneecap completely comes out, it is called as dislocation (luxation).
-Patella dislocation is commonly observed in young athletes between 15 and 20 years and commonly affects women because the wider pelvis creates a lateral pull on the patella.
+Dislocation of the patella occurs when the patella moves out of the patellofemoral groove, (called as trochlea) onto a bony part of the femur.
+If the kneecap partially comes out of the groove, it is called as subluxation and if the kneecap completely comes out, it is called as dislocation.
+Patella dislocation is commonly observed in young athletes between 15 and 20 years and more commonly affects women.

-Some of the causes for patellofemoral dislocation include a direct blow or trauma, twisting of the knee while changing the direction, muscle contraction, and congenital defects.
-It also occurs when the MPFL is torn.
+Some of the causes for patellar dislocation include a direct blow or trauma, twisting of the knee while changing the direction, muscle contraction, having hypermobile joints and congenital defects.
+It can also occur when the MPFL is torn.

 The common symptoms include pain, tenderness, swelling around the knee joint, restricted movement of the knee, numbness below the knee, and discoloration of the area where the injury has occurred.

 Once reduced Dr Maor will examine your knee and suggest diagnostic tests such as X-ray, CT scan, and MRI scan to confirm the condition and provide treatment.
 There are non-surgical and surgical ways of treating patellofemoral dislocation.